Text formatting

 Tooltips

-Add further context to text or images without cluttering the screen by adding tooltips.
+Add context to text or images without cluttering the screen.

 1. Select the text or image you want to annotate.

-2. Click on the tooltip button in the rich text editor (Tooltip).
+2. Click the tooltip button in the rich text editor (Tooltip).

 3. Enter the explanatory text and click Insert.